romapavliv/PllugProjects/README.md

-# You can try Pllug project https://shevchenkot.github.io/PllugProjects/
+# You can try the latest homework there: https://shevchenkot.github.io/PllugProjects/